marmelab/react-admin/docs/Inputs.md

 Edition forms often contain linked inputs, e.g. country and city (the choices of the latter depending on the value of the former).

 React-admin relies on [react-hook-form](https://react-hook-form.com/) for form handling.
-You can grab the current form values using react-hook-form [useWatch](https://react-hook-form.com/api/usewatch) hook.
+You can grab the current form values using react-hook-form's [useWatch](https://react-hook-form.com/api/usewatch) hook.

 ```jsx
 import * as React from 'react';